Click for Dog Grooming Equipment & Supplies (Affiliate Link)

 If you are looking to buy a Havanese puppy, these tips can steer you in the right direction with respect to taking care of the Havanese coat.
 In particular, you can gain valuable tips on how to groom Havanese the right way whether at home or in the salon.
 Read on to get tips about some of the more popular Havanese haircut styles.

 Similarly if you are working as a professional groomer and have customers bringing in their Havanese pet for a grooming appointment, you can also utilize the suggestions listed below, to good effect.

-This article provides some trimming tips for you along with suggestions for tools to make the task more easy.
+This article provides some trimming tips for different Havanese haircuts styles along with suggestions for tools to make the task easier.

 How to Groom a Havanese Video

 I think this YoTube video demonstrates how to groom a Havanese dog the right way as well as how to cut Havanese hair.
 Not only that it also shows how to do it with maximize comfort for you as well as the dog.

 Clipping faces, in particular around the eyes, is always tricky.
 This video provides a good demo of grooming Havanese face hair as well as how to groom the back, belly, tail and paws.

 You can see from the video that the groomer suggests a full groom every 2 to 3 months.
 You just need to look past the ads in the video to see how valuable the content is.